-Weather stations sensors may include a thermometer to take temperature readings, a barometer to measure the pressure in the atmosphere, as well as other sensors to measure rain, wind, humidity and more.
-Weather stations range from simple analog technology to digital technology [pictured below].
-Some even connect to your computer or the internet, so the data collected can be analyzed using weather station software.
+Weather stations include weather tools such as a thermometer to take temperature readings, a barometer to measure the pressure in the atmosphere, as well as other sensors to measure rain, wind, humidity, and more.
+Weather stations range from simple analog technology to digital technology.
+Some connect to the AcuRite Access which sends your sensor data to My AcuRite or connect through Wi-Fi to send data to Weather Underground.

 Video: The Unpredictable Weather Guys explain why weather stations are unique compared to online weather websites and phone weather apps.